European Rover Challenge: History

-In 2020, the ERC competition was carried out in a new remote formula, in which competitors from several continents remotely controlled a robot located on the Mars yard on the campus of the Kielce University of Technology in Poland.
+Prior to 2020, all robots and their operators attended the competition on-site.
+In 2020, the competition switched to a "remote" formula, in which competitors from several continents remotely controlled a robot located on the Mars yard on the campus of the Kielce University of Technology in Poland.
+When on-site participation resumed in 2021, this remote competing method was retained.